nk2028/qieyun-sqlite/README.md

 Web pages are distributed under MIT license.

-Codes from CodeMirror project (`docs/codemirror`) is distributed under MIT license.
+Codes from the CodeMirror project (`/docs/codemirror`) is distributed under MIT license.

-Dictionary data follows the original license.
+Dictionary data from the [YonhTenxMyangx](https://github.com/BYVoid/ytenx) project (see `/sync/.gitignore`) follows the original license.